 Metal-bender Precision Castparts has long been a favorite of ours.
 The firm makes the structural castings (metal blocks) and the rotating airfoils (blades) that form aircraft jet engines.
 Though a structural casting has a relatively longer useful life, a jet engine's airfoil components frequently need to be replaced upon maintenance (think razor, razor-blade model).
 Precision's components are also critical to flight safety, so it retains a high degree of pricing power with its long-time customers, which can't afford the risk of switching to unproven rivals.

 We think the growth rate of aircraft deliveries (and jet engines) during the next five years will be truly remarkable.
 Both Airbus and Boeing are ramping up production of their workhorse A320 and 737 programs, respectively, to thwart potential cancellations as competition heats up from global rivals in the narrowbody market.
-Boeing recently increased the monthly production rate of its 777 and plans to accelerate deliveries of its revolutionary, mostly-composite 787 Dreamliner.
+Boeing has recently increased the monthly production rates across its portfolio and plans to accelerate deliveries of its revolutionary, mostly-composite 787 Dreamliner.
 Rival Airbus has increased rates on many of its aircraft platforms and continues to target a higher long-term production pace for its A380 double-decker.
 Investors should expect a boom in commercial aerospace deliveries during the next half-decade -- at levels we haven't witnessed in the past 20 years.

 It’s hard to find anything wrong with Visa’s business model.
 The company offers a secure, payment network that is accepted virtually everywhere in the United States.
 The firm makes money every time a Visa user swipes his or her debit or credit card.
 The only competition Visa faces is cash and mobile payment solutions, which V.me will address and has yet to take a stranglehold.